GusPicolli/TaxiNYProjectDE/README.md

 # TaxiNYProjectDE
-Data Engineering NYC Taxi Project, from raw data, ETL on MAGE and Google VM to BigQuery and data Visualization on Looker DataBase Info: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
+Data Engineering NYC Taxi Project, from raw data, ETL on MAGE and Google VM to BigQuery and data Visualization on Looker/n DataBase Info: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 # DashBoard